I am married to Cyndy. We have two sons. Our older son died in 2009. Our younger son moved to Maui, Hawaii, following his discharge from the Marines.

-My name is Michael K. Marsh.
-I am a priest of the Episcopal Church serving a parish in the Diocese of West Texas.
-Though my life is active I try to live contemplatively with silence, stillness, and occasionally solitude.
-I am drawn towards the desert, monasticism, and the patristic tradition of Orthodoxy.
+Though my life is active I try to live contemplatively with silence, stillness, and solitude.
+I try to base all that I do and am in a life of prayer and study.
+I am drawn towards desert, monastic, and mystical spiritualities.
+My theology has been deeply formed by the patristic tradition of Eastern Orthodoxy.
 I seek to stand at the intersection of Episcopal breadth and Orthodox depth.

-About the title, Interrupting the Silence.
-Father Thomas Keating says that silence is God’s first language.
-My life of prayer and study are attempts, through God’s grace and blessing, to become fluent in this language, to attain to hesychia.
+Why the title Interrupting the Silence?
+St. John of the Cross, a 16th century mystic and poet, says that silence is God’s first language.
+My life of prayer and study are attempts, through God’s grace and blessing, to become fluent in this language.
 Who, then, am I to interrupt the silence, to interrupt God with my words?

 I read somewhere that if our words will not contribute to the silence then we should say nothing.
 I offer my words, interrupting the silence, with the hope that somehow they might contribute to the silence.
 And when they do not I offer them as my confession with the hope of forgiveness.